box/developer.box.com/guides/authentication/jwt/index.md

 - Want to store data within the application's Box account and not within the the user's Box account

+The easiest way to authenticate with JWT is by using your client id and client secret to verify an application's identity.
+This method is best if you are writing scrips for your Box enterprise and want to store data within the application's Box account instead of within a user's Box account.

 [app-type]: g://applications/select/
 [user-types]: g://authentication/user-types